Krypton difluoride: Reactions

+KrF_{2} can also react with elemental silver to produce AgF_{3}.

 Irradiation of a crystal of KrF2 at 77 K with γ-rays leads to the formation of the krypton monofluoride radical, KrF•, a violet-colored species that was identified by its ESR spectrum.
 The radical, trapped in the crystal lattice, is stable indefinitely at 77 K but decomposes at 120 K.